eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 ## Final words

-Before we finish, I would like get back to the "self-documenting code needs no documentation" sophism I mentioned at the beginning of this article.
+Before we finish, I would like to get back to the "self-documenting code needs no documentation" sophism I mentioned at the beginning of this article.
 Many developers support this argument together with this other apothegm:

-_"Inline documentation should be avoided because it can fall aut of sync the code whenever one is modified but not the other."_
+_"Inline documentation should be avoided because it can fall out of sync with the code whenever one is modified but not the other."_

 To people waving this argument as an excuse to avoid documenting their code, I say: